Low-Carbon Green Growth in Asia: Policies and Practices

 Patterns of Free Trade Areas in Asia

-ADBI's Dean Masahiro Kawai and Director Ganeshan Wignaraja address Asia's rise in global free trade agreement activity in this new policy study.
+ADBI's Dean Masahiro Kawai and Research Director Ganeshan Wignaraja address Asia's rise in global free trade agreement activity in this new policy study.
 They identify for policymakers how to minimize FTA costs while maximizing their benefits.

 New Paradigms for Financial Regulation: Emerging Market Perspectives